StrayDogSyn/To-Do-LIst-Cursor-Version/README.md

 # ✨ StrayDog Todo List Application

 A sophisticated, full-stack todo list application featuring a stunning black and gold theme, modern animations, and a responsive design.
-Built with React, Node.js, and MongoDB, this application demonstrates professional-grade UI/UX with smooth transitions and interactive elements.
+Built with React, Node.js, and MongoDB, this application allows users to manage their tasks efficiently with features like task creation, filtering, and sorting.

 ![StrayDog Todo List Banner](./frontend/src/assets/app-preview.png)